iroh-eh/website/content/english/blog/observability.md

 > our observability system lacked traces.
 MTTD was decent but MTTR was very high

-2. "loki exporter dropping chunks of logs"
-3. "correlating low cardinality telemetry data was difficult"
+2. "loki exporter dropping chunks of logs"ting low cardinality telemetry data was difficult"
 4. "vendor solution were very difficult to customize with unpredictable pricing"
 5. ""